 There are all sorts of reasons why you might be turned down by a lender - for instance, you may simply not fit their usual borrowing criteria.
 However, another reason for rejection is if you fail the credit check.

-In most cases, when you apply for a financial product like a credit card, loan or mortgage, the lender will run a credit check as part of their process to assess the possible risk you present as a borrower.
 This involves them reviewing details of your credit history – what you’ve borrowed in the past; how much is outstanding and whether you’ve ever missed payments.

 If you’ve borrowed before and have kept up with the repayments each month then you’re likely to have a good credit score, which means the lender could determine you present a low risk and so accept your application.
 However, if you’ve missed payments on multiple occasions they may turn you down based on the assumption that there’s a risk you’ll miss payments to them too.